 “I am new to affiliate marketing.
 Are landing pages necessary?”

-In our own Powerhouse Affiliate forum and elsewhere, we often see landing pages being discussed about as if it’s an option.
+In our Affiliate Forum and elsewhere, we often see landing pages being discussed about as if it’s an option.

 Landing pages are not an option.
 They exist for several reasons, they work, and they are the reason why digital marketing campaigns have a chance.